joshminton/JustEating/README.md

 # JustEating
-## An Android app for finding Food Standards Agency food ratings for establishments in the UK.
+## An Android app for finding Food Standards Agency hygiene ratings for establishments in the UK.

 ![Main Image of app active](screens.png)